nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 The tool shall be used for storing important metadata within a filesystem-based approach.
 It doubles as a restricted JSON editor with the capability to read JSON and generate them from a schema, but neither to generate JSONs or schemas from scratch, in order to maintain the flow "Schema -> JSON".
-If you need to create a schema from scratch, you may use [the ADAMANT web tool](https://plasma-mds.github.io/adamant/) developed by the [QPTdat project](https://www.forschungsdaten.org/index.php/QPTDat).
+If you need to create a schema from scratch, you may use [the ADAMANT web tool](https://github.com/INP-PM/adamant) ([Publication in F1000Research](https://doi.org/10.12688/f1000research.110875.1)) developed in the context of the [QPTdat project](https://www.forschungsdaten.org/index.php/QPTDat).
 It shall be noted that the capabilities of this tool are subject to change.

 # Requirements